Nakatani RIES Fellowship for Japanese Students – Apply Online

 4. English Language Test Scores (optional/if applicable)

-* This document is not required to submit your online application but a copy of your English language transcript/grade record must be received in order for your application to be considered complete and forwarded to the selection committee for review.
-Please contact your university’s Registrar’s Office to request this document as soon as possible as it may take 1 – 4 weeks for them to process your request.
-You may opt to either upload a scanned copy of your transcript with your online application or you can send it in via email after the application deadline to firstname.lastname@example.org (English or Japanese accepted).
+* Please contact your university’s Registrar’s Office to request this document as soon as possible as it may take 1 – 4 weeks for them to process your request.
+You may opt to either upload a scanned copy of your transcript with your online application or you can send it in via email after the application deadline to email@example.com (English or Japanese accepted).

-** This document is not required to submit your application but, if you do not already have a Japanese passport, we strongly encourage you to apply for one now.
-If you are selected as a participant you will need to provide Rice University with a scanned copy of the photograph page of your passport no later than May 1, 2017
+** If you do not already have a Japanese passport, we strongly encourage you to apply for one now.
+If you are selected as a participant you will need to provide Rice University with a scanned copy of the photograph page of your passport no later than the end of April.

-Click here to begin your online application for the 2017 Nakatani RIES Fellowship for Japanese Students!
+- 2017 Nakatani RIES Fellowship for Japanese Students

 For questions about applying to the 2017 Nakatani RIES Fellowship for Japanese Students please email firstname.lastname@example.org (English or Japanese accepted).